 This use of quotation marks lets the reader know that someone said "I love French toast" out loud.

-While it is fine to have only the spoken words in quotes, too many sentences like this can become confusing.
+While it's fine to have only the spoken words in quotes, too many sentences like this can become confusing.
 Who just said what?
 You may wish to add extra information to let the reader know who is speaking.
-For example,
+For example:

 "I love French toast," my mother said.

 Note that only the words spoken aloud by the mother are in quotation marks.
 The informative tag at the end is not part of what she said, so it does not get quotation marks.
 You can also put the tag before a line of dialogue:

 After helping herself to three slices, my mother said, "I love French toast."

 For internal dialogue, you can use quotation marks or italics to set it off, depending on the situation.
 Typically, first person works will use italics, but a third person work might use either.